raejkhan96/VBASalesGenerator/README.md

 	Frustration because data was updated after sending (you had to repeat the process): Eliminated Possibility of manual mistakes due to boredom: Eliminated

-Instructions for use are found within the file
+Instructions for use are found within the file "Monthly_Sales_Reporting_Template _Final.xlsm".
+The sales files are labelled "sales_xyz.xslx"